ArifEbrahim/airport_jest/README.md

       ✓ has a default capacity of 20 (16 ms)
       ✓ has a variable capacity (1 ms) when stormy
-      ✓ planes are prevented from taking off when stormy ✓ planes are prevented from landing when stormy
+      ✓ planes are prevented from taking off
+      ✓ planes are prevented from landing

  PASS  __tests__/airport.test.js
   Airport